dmd-program/dmd-400-sp17/project-explainer-video.md

 ## Submission details

-1. Upload a .zip file to the canvas assignment that includes the video \(Please export/compress this video.
-It should be less the 500MB in filesize\)
+1. Upload an `.mp4` video file to the canvas assignment.
+Please export/compress this video.
+It should be less the 500MB in filesize, and encoded using ONLY "H.264".
+See exporting instructions above.